Debbie Parker Wayne, Certified GenealogistSM, Certified Genealogical LecturerSM

 - "Advanced Methodology" taught by Dr. Thomas W. Jones, Claire Bettag, and Rick Sayre (2011).

 - National Archives Workshop offered by the Regional In-depth Genealogical Studies Alliance (Fort Worth, 2011).

-- Forensic Genealogy Institute offered by the Council for the Advancement of Forensic Genealogy (2012).
-Debbie taught the "Forensic Techniques for Genetic Genealogy" session and attended the rest of the course.
+Council for the Advancement of Forensic Genealogy.
+Debbie taught the "Forensic Techniques for Genetic Genealogy" sessions (2012, 2013, 2014) and attended:

 - "American Genealogy: A Basic Course" (Completed with a grade of A) offered by the National Genealogical Society.